tleaks22/osticket-prereqs/README.md

 - Windows 10</b> (21H2)

 <h2>List of Prerequisites</h2>
+- Create a VM with specifications to house AD system in Microsoft Azure
+- Download and extract files from the provided OS ticket file pack
 - Enable information services
-- Install PHP file and rewrite module
+- Install the PHP file and rewrite module
-- Install MySQL and setup user credentials and C++redistributable
+- Install MySQL and set up user credentials and C++redistributable
 - configure permissions and install OS ticket

 <h2>Installation Steps</h2>